Idiakosa/Idiakosa/README.md

 ## ✍️ Engineering Journal: Idiakosa Ighile 🛠️

 ### Build Log 📓
-Passionate about STEM and building a career in computer engineering.
-Drawn to software engineering and robotics, especially computer vision.

----

-### 🚀 Featured Experiences
 - **MIT FutureMakers Engineer ’25** — Collaborated in a fast-paced create-a-thon to develop a deep learning app solution.
 Learned from industry speakers and explored AI applications to real-world problems.

 - **MetroTech Institute – Computational Science Research ’25** — Conducting research with George Mason University on quantum mechanics, culminating in a symposium presentation and publication in a sci-med journal.